The Canvas

 Locking placement

-When you have nodes selected, the toolbar that floats beneath them includes a lock button (between Tidy Up and Delete).
+When you box-select nodes (or select two or more), the group toolbar that floats beneath them includes a lock button (between Tidy Up and Delete).
 Lock freezes the selected nodes' position so a stray drag won't move them, and Align, Tidy Up, and the other arrange tools skip them.
 Locked nodes render slightly dimmer so you can tell at a glance what's pinned — and everything else (selecting, editing, connecting) keeps working.
 While locked, the button shows a blue open-lock icon — click it to release them.
 Locks are remembered per node on this device.

 Creating thoughts